The "Power Decompress"

 I use it when I’m leaving work, on weekends, and any time I come off call.
 It is a purposeful mindset choice to help me leave work behind me, allowing me to into feel like I am on holiday.
 It involves finding a landmark moment that is the hard stop to my work day.
 A power decompress involves the senses.
 It involves using my body to remind me to be mindful!
 When I need that mini vacation I begin to search my environment around me for something that catches my attention and then I make that moment the defining shift.

 What I notice about the power decompress is similar to what I notice with meditation.
-The events of the day keep coming to mind.
-I begin thinking on what could have been done differently, or making metal notes of what I still need to do, and I have to remind myself to stay decompressed and unwound.
+In meditation, when distracting thoughts arise I must remind myself to return to the anchor of my breathing.
+With the power decompress, when events of the day keep coming to mind, as I continue to think about what could have been done differently, and I keep making mental notes of what I still need to do, I must remind myself to stay decompressed and unwound.
 What a mental exercise!

 So as you enter your day today, enjoy your work, do the things you are good at, learn a lot, and then at the end of the day use your senses to help define your moment of powerful decompression, relaxation and mental shifting to vacation mode!